If the idea of eating plenty of fats sounds like your kind of meal plan, the ketogenic diet — often shortened to keto — may be worth checking out.

-Potential benefits of a keto diet
+Potential benefits of keto

 The ketogenic diet can be an effective way to lose weight.
 It can help you lose more weight in the first few months than some other types of diets, according to WebMD.
-This may be because you feel more satisfied when you're following this type of diet, and end up eating less overall, or it could be due to the fact that it takes more calories to convert fat into energy than it does carbohydrates.
+This may be because you feel more satisfied when you’re following this type of diet, and end up eating less overall, or it could be that it takes more calories to convert fat into energy than it does carbohydrates.

 In addition, the keto diet may yield the following health benefits:

 - Improving blood pressure